Peru: The Amazon & Culture of Lake Titicaca12 days / Eco Tours, Community & Conservation Tours

 Journey by train through the lush valleys leading to the mysterious Lost City of the Incas.
 Surrounded by the emerald green Andes Mountains, shrouded in mist and totally hidden from ground level, Machu Picchu is one of the world’s most unforgettable sites.
 During a guided tour, explore the Temple of the Sun, Royal Sector, Temple of the Three Windows, Temple of the Condor and the mysterious calendar of Intihuatana.
 Lunch is included in Aguas Calientes today.

 Puno1 night - hotel info

 Take in classic Andean scenery, from the Pass to Puno

 Breakfast, Lunch, Dinner

 Wake up early for a ride through stunning Andean landscapes.
-Take a break to investigate the Incan ruins at Raqchi and make a photo stop at La Raya Pass, which—at 4300 meters—offers an incredible panorama of the snow-capped peaks.
+Take a break to walk through the Incan ruins at Raqchi and make a photo stop at La Raya Pass, which—at 4,300 meters—offers an incredible panorama of the snow-capped peaks.
 Have lunch on the road before arriving in Puno, a small port town on the shores of Lake Titicaca, and checking in to your lakefront hotel.

 Lake Titicaca2 nights - hotel info

 Hop from island to island and meet the “People of the Lake”